sonatard/ghs/README.md

   ghs [OPTION] "QUERY"

 Application Options:
-  -s, --sort=       The sort field. 'stars', 'forks', or 'updated'. (best match) -o, --order=      The sort order. 'asc' or 'desc'. (desc) -l, --language=   searches repositories based on the language they’re written in.
+  -f, --fields=     limits what fields are searched. 'name', 'description', or 'readme'. (default: name,description) -s, --sort=       The sort field. 'stars', 'forks', or 'updated'. (default: best match) -o, --order=      The sort order. 'asc' or 'desc'. (default: desc) -l, --language=   searches repositories based on the language they’re written in.
   -u, --user=       limits searches to a specific user name.
   -r, --repo=       limits searches to a specific repository.